Yui-H8/Datacamp/Theory_Communicating Data Insights.md

 ### Communication types
 Blending different communication styles creates powerful messaging.
 Which of the following is not an accurate summary of the type of communication someone may utilize when sharing information?

+*When done correctly, visual communication is just as widely accepted as other methods and can stand on its own to relay information quickly.*